How Long After Belly Button Piercing Can You Go In A Hot Tub?

 Can I Go In A Hot Tub With A New Piercing?

 If you follow these simple steps, you should be able to enjoy your new hot tub without any problems.
+However, it’s important to note that swimming in the hot tub can lead to piercing infections, especially if you have a belly button piercing.

 How Long Should I Wait To Get In A Pool After A Belly Button Piercing?